sgorgun/uml-design-basics/README.md

 int i = obj.Value; // ?
 ```

-* Is is possible to assign a value to a property with private set accessor?
+* Is it possible to assign a value to a property with private set accessor?

 ```cs
 class MyClass {